Python-Crash-Course/Python101/Installation/installation_guide.md

 To set up Visual Studio Code properly to run Python scripts, follow this guide from Step 2: [VS Code Python setup](#Visual-Studio-Code---Installation).

-For users who come from Matlab and want a similar editor experience, another editor called Spyder might be a good choice.
+> **Note:** For users who come from Matlab and want a similar editor experience, another editor called Spyder might be a good choice.
+If you want to go this route, follow the alternative installation below, as Spyder works best with that approach.

 ## Alternative installation - Miniconda
 Miniconda is a lightwieght version of a common distribution of Python called Anaconda, it's supposed to be a more user friendly installation.
 This installation makes it easy to work in an editor called Spyder, which has a lot of similarities with the Matlab environment.

-**Note:** If you already have a working installation of Python on your system that you are comfortable using, you don't need to follow this installation guide.

 ### 1. Download and install Miniconda
 Choose the installer file with Python 3.7 that suits your Windows system from this site: